Skip to content

-We understand that resourcing this level of systems change and equity-advancing community capacity is challenging for funders.
-It takes a ton of relational capital, nuanced understanding, and grantmaking practices that are right sized and fine tuned to truly meet these communities' needs.
-This portfolio is a tool for funders that addresses those challenges.
+Resourcing this level of systems change and equity-advancing rural community capacity is challenging for funders.
+It takes relational capital, nuanced understanding, and grantmaking practices that are right-sized and fine-tuned to truly meet communities' needs.
+The New York Rural portfolio is a solution for funders to transcend these challenges and get critical and impactful funds to these communities.

 Why The New York Rural Organizing Portfolio?